awesomeahi95/Hotel_Review_NLP/README.md

 After seeing the improvements from the Stacking model, I was more confident about deploying the model for actionable use.

 I planned on future improvements being the addition of the neural network model and then creating an application for the model, so as a next step I decided to make a working application to test out new reviews using streamlit.
+I have deployed the app using Heroku: https://hilton-hotel-app.herokuapp.com/.

+Using this model, we will learn more about our new and old customers, then we can improve Hilton Hotel's guest satisfaction, and as a result increase customer retention and bring in new travelers.

 #### Future Development

-* Create a webscraper spider for twitter, reddit, etc for further testing
+* Create a webscraper spider for twitter, reddit, etc for further model assessment

 </details>